 Grasses have hollow stems (culms), divided at intervals by solid nodes bearing the leaves.
-The lower part of each leaf wraps around the stem, and the upper part forms the leaf blade.
+The lower part of each leaf wraps around the stem, the edges overlapping, and the upper part forms the leaf blade.

 Grass flowers are characteristically arranged in spikelets, each made up of one or more florets which are grouped into panicles (or spikes).
 These usually contain both male and female flowers.

 More ancient than grasses (appearing more than 160 million years ago), and more tolerant of wet conditions.
 There are about 5,500 species of sedge worldwide, of which at least 106 species, plus numerous hybrids, live in the UK.

 Their unjointed stems are solid, not hollow, and usually triangular in cross section, particularly towards the base of the stem.
 Leaves are similar to those of grasses, but instead of overlapping edges, they form a continuous cylinder around the stem; they are arranged spirally in three ranks – grasses have alternate leaves forming two ranks.